 Interdisciplinary research - Research that draws on other research and thought from a variety of disciplines (psychology, sociology, and anthropology, for example).
 Increasingly, researchers look outside their own fields for new trends and ideas that clarify concepts or difficult issues in their own fields.

-invisible web / invisible internet - "Invisible web" is a phrase used to describe information that cannot be found on the Internet with search engines like Google or Yahoo.
-Articles and information in the databases at the MSJC Libraries subscribe to fall into this category.
-Most of this information you cannot access from the open web.
+Invisible web / Invisible Internet - "Invisible web" is a phrase used to describe information that cannot be found on the Internet with search engines like Google or Yahoo.
+Articles and information in the databases that the MSJC Libraries subscribe to fall into this category.
+Most of database content cannot be accessed from the open web.

-Keyword Searching - Using significant, expressive words to search various parts of database records including the author, title, and subject heading fields.
+Keyword searching - Using significant, expressive words to search various parts of database records including the author, title, subject, table of contents, or notes fields.

-LC Call Number - A Call Number is assigned by the library to uniquely identify and classify a resource.
-LC stands for the Library of Congress.
-An LC Call Number is a uniquely identifiable number created following the rules of the Library of Congress.
-LC Call Numbers are usually used in university and college libraries and begin with letters, i.e., E98 .R3 U57 1965
+Library of Congress call numbers - An LC call number is a uniquely identifiable number created following the rules of the Library of Congress which classify books by broad subject classes, narrower sub-topics, specific places or time periods, as well as authors and/or titles.
+LC call numbers are usually used in university and college libraries and begin with letters, e.g., E98 .R3 U57 1965

-Library of Congress subject headings (LCSH) - An ''authorized list'' of subject or indexing terms created subject sources ranging from books to journal articles to government documents.
-Library of Congress subject headings are the ''controlled vocabulary'' for searching most online catalogs.
+Library of Congress subject headings (LCSH) - An authorized list of subject terms or phrases that are assigned to sources ranging from books to journal articles to government documents.
+Library of Congress subject headings are the ''controlled vocabulary'' for searching most library catalogs.

 Literature Review - A comprehensive review of publications in a specific area of research.
 Literature reviews are typically found at the beginning of research papers and discuss previous findings in other publications.

-Manuscript - A book, article or basically any document written by hand.
-Sometimes used to refer to an unpublished work.
+Manuscript - A book, article, or any document written by hand.
+Sometimes used to refer to as an unpublished work.